 Professors Hight, Wilson; Assistant Professor Dale.

-Chair: Patrick A. Wilson
+Chair: Marc A. Hight

 PHILOSOPHY 101.
 (3) CRITICAL THINKING.
 What exactly is wrong with concluding that a team will be competitive because each of its players is skilled?
 Or that astrology must work because it’s been practiced for thousands of years?
 Critical thinking is a tool for analyzing these sorts of fallacies, for sifting fact from nonsense, for learning to think for oneself and about one’s life, and for fully engaging as a well-informed citizen.
 In a competitive world, the ability to think critically gives anyone a valuable edge over candidates for jobs in almost any field.
 The course is pitched to the beginning student, with absolutely no prior knowledge presupposed.
 It involves sustained discussion of examples of good and bad reasoning.
 Grades are based primarily on quizzes, homework, and tests.
 There are no papers.
 The course’s aim is to provide an enjoyable and intellectually stimulating environment in which to hone skills and prepare for a life of independent thinking.
 Prerequisite: none.
 Offered: most semesters.